l3qua/OpenCore-Install-Guide/unk.md

 * Going outside more often
 * Stop using Discord or use a new account.
+* Having a bot running 24/7 posting about my mood being online or something.
+This may benefit, or not.
+I actually hope that it will not get out of the boundaries (violating HelioHost's TOS).
+And no, please NEVER expect me to leak you my bot link.
+It's a panel, but after all, I don't think it's a good idea to make it public.

 I'll still hang out but with a new persona in: